 - 1. Create the new empty target (ElectricFlow 6.x) database with these characteristics: - The new database must be the same type as the existing source (original) database and is the target (ElectricFlow 6.x) database for the upgrade. - Your source (original) and target (ElectricFlow 6.x) databases must be on the same database server. - The text encoding settings of the source (original) and target (ElectricFlow 6.x) databases must match exactly. - a.
-For MySQL databases, perform the following additional tasks: - You must give ElectricFlow permissions to create new databases and to add and delete tables at all times. - You must also give the user DROP SCHEMA and CREATE SCHEMA permissions to create and delete databases during the duration of the upgrade process. - When upgrading ElectricFlow, ensure that default-storage-engine=INNODB is in the [mysqld] section in my.cnf/my.ini. - Although the background upgrader does the bulk of the conversion of the MySQL server database from ElectricCommander 4.2.x to ElectricFlow 6.x, the remaining database conversion occurs during the ElectricFlow upgrade.
-For a large database, this might take many hours.
+For MySQL databases, perform the following additional tasks: - You must give ElectricFlow permissions to create new databases and to add and delete tables at all times. - You must also give ElectricFlow DROP SCHEMA and CREATE SCHEMA permissions to create and delete databases during the duration of the upgrade process.
+This includes the intermediate database with the "\upgrade" suffix in its name.